DaveMielke/NBP/b2g/doc/UserInterface/Navigation/directional.rst

 Space+Up performs a scroll backward (up or left) operation.

 * If within a list then move up several elements.

+* If within an input area then move up to the first line of the current paragraph.
+If already on the first line of a paragraph then move up to the first line of the previous paragraph.

 * If within a set of pages then move to the previous page.

 Space+Down performs a scroll forward (down or right) operation.

 * If within a list then move down several elements.

+* If within an input area then move down to the first line of the next paragraph.

 * If within a set of pages then move to the next page.

 Space+Left moves to the first element of a list, to the first page of a group,